dalehamel/mctop-tool-example/docs/00400-memcached-dtrace.md

 ```{.bash include=src/docker/Dockerfile startLine=54 endLine=61}
 ```

-Then the image is built with `Docker build . -t memcached-dtrace` in this directory, producing a Memcached image with dtrace probes.
+The image can be built with `Docker build . -t memcached-dtrace` in this directory, producing a Memcached image with dtrace probes.

 During the configure process, I can see that it finds the dtrace stub: